-- 42. Overall, it is considered that the proposal is not adjacent or located within 100m "of more than 10% of dwellings" that "are within a Use Class C4 or Sui Generis HMO use" as set out within Policy CS24 of the Core Strategy and therefore the change of use would not lead to an overconcentration of such uses and cause significant impact to neighbouring properties. - 43.
-The proposed development is considered to have an acceptable impact and respects the established character and appearance of the surrounding area.
-The proposed development would have an acceptable impact on neighbouring amenity and provides an acceptable standard of accommodation for future occupants - 44.
-Therefore, having considered the appropriate development plan policy, including the NPPF, it is considered that subject to compliance with the conditions attached to this permission, the development would be in accordance with the Development Plan, would not materially harm the character or appearance of the area or the amenities of neighbouring and proposed occupiers and would be acceptable in terms of traffic safety and convenience.
+43. Overall, it is considered that the proposal is not adjacent or located within 100m "of more than 10% of dwellings" that "are within a Use Class C4 or Sui Generis HMO use" as set out within Policy CS24 of the Core Strategy.
+Furthermore, the development would not result in an overconcentration of HMO use that would cause harm to the character and appearance of the area or to nearby residential amenity and in this regard accordance with policy BAP8 of the Boscombe and Pokesdown neighbourhood plan is achieved.
+The development would result in the retention of the existing building and a scale and density of development in keeping with the character and appearance of the area.
+The scheme would in this regard comply with BAP1 of the Boscombe and Pokesdown Neighbourhood Plan.

+44. Therefore, having considered the appropriate development plan policy, including the NPPF, it is considered that subject to compliance with the conditions attached to this permission, the development would be in accordance with the Development Plan, would not materially harm the character or appearance of the area or the amenities of neighbouring and proposed occupiers and would be acceptable in terms of traffic safety and convenience.
 The Development Plan Policies considered in reaching this decision are set out above.